 Witch Window?

 You heard that right!
-Witch windows are a rare type of window that is mostly seen in the state of Vermont, which it where there other name, Vermont windows, comes from (they are also occasionally known as coffin windows).
-If you ever find yourself The Green Mountain state, or anywhere in New England, look for something out of the ordinary on the older homes you encounter.
+Witch windows are a rare type of window that is mostly seen in the state of Vermont, which is where their other name, Vermont windows, comes from (they are also occasionally known as coffin windows).
+If you ever find yourself in The Green Mountain state, or anywhere in New England, look for something out of the ordinary in the older homes you encounter.

-What you are looking for – it may require you to tilt your head a bit – is a double hung window that is located on the upper floor of house and is rotated about 45 degrees from the vertical.
+What you are looking for – it may require you to tilt your head a bit – is a double-hung window that is located on the upper floor of the house and is rotated about 45 degrees from the vertical.
 Essentially, it’s a window that is inexplicably slanted.
-It will definitely stand out to anyone not familiar with architecture of the area.
+It will stand out to anyone not familiar with the architecture of the area.

 What’s Their Purpose?

-Witch Windows were Designed to Ward off Witches
+Witch Windows was Designed to Ward off Witches

 True story, or so it’s said.